donnieprakoso/boilerplate-aws-lambda-proxy-python3/README.md

-This repo serves Python 3 boilerplate for AWS Lambda with proxy integration.
+# Python 3 Boilerplate for AWS Lambda with Proxy Integration

 ## Objective
 The main objective for this boilerplate is to provide a quick start for AWS Lambda Python3 development.
 This boilerplate starts with a minimal requirement, by only importing Python built in JSON package.